vedph/cadmus-codicology-shell/README.md

 ## History

+### 13.0.9

+- 2025-07-15:
+  - updated bricks.
+  - replaced all usages of doc-references with lookup-doc-references components, like already done in bricks.
+  - replaced JSONP with fetch support in `app.config`.
 - 2025-07-14:
   - updated Angular.
   - ⚠️ updated Cadmus core packages and installed NPM packages for them (`force.graph`, `three.js`).